 On this page you will learn information on how to reduce your risk of cancer.
 You will also find resources for your use.

 Each individual’s risk of getting cancer is influenced by a wide range of factors.
 Things that we can’t change (like our age and genetics) and things that we can change (like what we eat, whether we drink alcohol, exercise, and protect our skin from the sun).
-However, we can all take steps to reduce our risk of cancer.
+We can all take action to reduce our risk of cancer.
 Resources for your use can be downloaded from the links below.

-Tobacco contains chemicals that cause cancer.
-Tobacco products include cigarettes, roll your own, chewing, pipes or cigars.
-Quitting tobacco reduces your risk of at least 15 types of cancer, including lung cancer, which is the biggest cause of cancer death in Ireland.
-For support to quit smoking go to www.quit.ie or call 1800 201 203.
+Tobacco contains chemicals that increase the risk of at least 15 types of cancer.
+Tobacco products include cigarettes, roll your own, chewing tobacco, pipes or cigars.
+The best form of defence is not to start smoking.
+Quitting tobacco products reduces your cancer risk.
+For help quitting, visit the HSE Stop Smoking service www.quit.ie or call 1800 201 203.
 Second hand tobacco smoke increases cancer risk.
-Make your home and car smoke free.
+Make your home, car and workplace smoke free.
 Resources for your use can be downloaded from the links below.

 - Being smoke free can reduce your risk of cancer poster (PDF, 480KB, 1page)